 Clark PotterProfessor of Viola

-A native of Longview, Washington, Clark Potter is associate professor of viola at the University of Nebraska - Lincoln, where he is also on the conducting faculty.
+A native of Longview, Washington, Clark Potter is Professor of Viola at the Glenn Korff School of Music at the University of Nebraska - Lincoln, where he is also on the conducting faculty.
 Mr. Potter is principal viola of the Lincoln Symphony, director of NEBratsche (the UNL viola ensemble), and he is an active performer as a solo recitalist and chamber musician.
-Mr. Potter has conducted the Lincoln Youth Symphony since 2007 and has conducted that ensemble in Rome, Prague, Budapest, Dresden, Leipzig and Vienna.
+Mr. Potter has conducted the Lincoln Youth Symphony since 2007 and has conducted that ensemble in Rome, Prague, Budapest, Dresden, Leipzig, Vienna, Dublin and Belfast.
 He is also a member of two chamber ensembles: the Nebraska Chamber Players and the Trans-Nebraska Players, and he is in demand as an adjudicator and clinician at schools in Nebraska and around the region.
 He has conducted All-State Middle School Orchestras in Iowa, Oregon and Alabama, and he has appeared more than 20 times as a guest conductor of high school honors orchestras in Kansas, South Dakota, Nevada and Nebraska.
 In 2007, Mr. Potter was selected to receive the award for Private String Teacher of the Year by the Nebraska chapter of the American String Teachers Association, and in 2008 he was honored as the String Educator of the Year in Nebraska by the same organization.

-Mr. Potter has been working for several years with Dr. Gregory Bashford and students of UNL's Biological Systems Engineering department to develop an instrument that measures breathing rates and intensities while playing the violin or viola, and testing has begun!
+Mr. Potter worked for several years with Dr. Gregory Bashford and students of UNL's Biological Systems Engineering department to develop an instrument that measures breathing rates and intensities while playing the violin or viola.
 Results of initial testing were documented in the presentation "How do Upper String Players Breathe When They Play?
-Can Anything be Done to Help?", given at the March 2015 ASTA conference in Salt Lake City and the Nebraska Music Educators Conference in November of 2015.
+Can Anything be Done to Help?", given at the March 2015 ASTA National Conference in Salt Lake City and the Nebraska Music Educators Conference in November of 2015.

-In the spring of 2013, Mr. Potter received three significant awards.
+In the spring of 2013, Mr. Potter received two significant awards.
 First, he was awarded "Outstanding Faculty in Outreach, Engagement and Service" for the College of Fine and Performing Arts at UNL.
 Second, he was awarded the "Golden Baton Award" for his dedication and work as a musician and citizen in Lincoln's Symphony Orchestra.
-And third, he was awarded a designation and book entry as a "Hero of Today" at a banquet in honor of heroes recognized statewide by the Hildegard Center for the Arts, nominated by a high school student in the Lincoln Youth Symphony.
-In 2015, the UNL Parents Association presented him a certificate for “Contribution to the Lives of College Students” for the ninth time.

 Prior to his appointment at Nebraska, Mr. Potter taught nine years at Eastern Oregon University, where he was associate professor of strings and conductor of the Grande Ronde Symphony.
 He received his graduate degrees from Indiana University and California Institute of the Arts and his bachelor's degree from Western Washington University.
 He has studied with Peter Marsh, James Dunham, Charmian Gadd, Richard Goldner, and Mimi Zweig.